ZsgsDesign/NOJ/README.md

 7. Now, we need to configure the database, thankfully Laravel have migration already;

-8. Last time, we need to configure the judger;
+8. Lastly, we need to configure the virtual judger and online judger;

 ```
 crontab -e